r-cloutier/SLSPS_Simulations/README.rst

   git clone https://github.com/r-cloutier/SLSPS_Simulations.git
   cd ./SLSPS_Simulations

-Then from an ipython shell, first import the library and load a sample SLSPS
+Then from an ipython shell, import the library and load a sample SLSPS
 simulation:

 .. code:: python